Package Leaflet: Information for the User

-Read this prospectus carefully before your child starts receiving this vaccine, as it contains important information for you.
+Read all of this leaflet carefully before your child starts receiving this vaccine because it contains important information for you.

 |